Bumpff/SoftRF_Skyview/README.md

 The intent of the project is to develop a companion display device for the WAGA Flarm.
 WAGA is the Western Australia Gliding Association.
 The WAGA Flarm is a not for profit low cost genuine Atom PowerFlarm with ADSB using a bespoke PCB designed and assembled in Perth, Australia.
 Approx 35 have been built for WAGA members for use in gliders and tugs.

-The starting point for this code was Moshe Fork revision M06b which was based upon Lyusupov revision 0.12.
+The starting point for this code was Moshe Braner's Fork revision M06b, which was based upon Linar Lyusupov revision 0.12.

 Additions and changes to MB06B include:
 ======================================